pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

     * It is used on a subkey with a signing-capable algorithm, and permits that subkey to authenticate ephemeral key exchange.
 * One or more new public-key algorithm IDs (in a special range) that identify ephemeral cipher suites.
     * Implementations MUST support X25519+HKDF+DR and MAY support X448+HKDF+DR.
-* A new signature subpacket type, "Embedded Key", of the Document class (( TBC: iff not already defined in draft-revocation )), which contains:
+* A new signature subpacket type, "Ephemeral Key", of the Document class, which contains:
     * A public ephemeral key, as a full Public Subkey packet using the appropriate ephemeral algorithm.
 * A new signature subpacket type, "Preferred Ephemeral Ciphers", of the Preference class.
     * It contains an ordered list of public ephemeral key algorithms.